Sic Parvis Magna Sample Chapter—History of Hawkins

 His finger traced the creature.
 Next to it was a compass rose, its lines running in all directions.
 Some lines had cryptic letters marked—N, SSW, and others.

-His eyes followed one line across the expanse of the sea, coming across an illustration of a ship under full spread of canvas.
+His eyes followed one line across the expanse of the sea, coming across an illustration of a ship under a full spread of canvas.

 I wonder where she is heading.

-He scanned the surrounding waters for clues.
+He scanned the surrounding water for clues.

 Startled, Francis spun around.

-“I am sorry…” he stammered.
+“I am sorry…” said Francis.
 “Master Wilkinson asked me to…”

-“My father’s secretary always needs something” John rolled his eyes.
+“My father’s secretary always needs something.”
+John rolled his eyes.
 “Sometimes, I think he invents tasks, just to keep everyone else busy.”

 Francis smiled.